dlt-hub/verified-sources/sources/filesystem/README.md

 # Filesystem Source

-This [standalone resource]() lists files in s3, gcs and azure buckets and also supports local file system and other **fsspec** compatible file systems.
+This [standalone resource](https://dlthub.com/docs/general-usage/resource#declare-a-standalone-resource) lists files in s3, gcs and azure buckets and also supports local files and other **fsspec** compatible filesystems.
 For more information about **fsspec**, please visit [fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/index.html).

-The filesystem source can list, open and read files that can be used with other transformers to build pipelines that can serve various purposes.
-You can find examples of how to use this resource in the `filesystem_pipeline.py` file.
+**filesystem** represents files uniformly for all buckets and provides convenience methods to open them and read the data.
+Those building blocks let you very quickly create pipelines that:
+* read file content and parse text out of PDFs
+* stream the content of large **csv, jsonl or parquet** files directly from the bucket
+* copy the files locally

+Please refer to examples in [sources/filesystem_pipeline.py](../../filesystem_pipeline.py)

 ## Initialize the source